umar-ahmed1/react-quiz-app/README.md

 This was a very challenging project and I learned a lot while working on it.

 Skills demonstrated:
--React (states, effects, components, conditional rendering)
+-React (states, effects, components, props, conditional rendering)
 -JSX
 -JavaScript (ES6, functions,objects)
 -CSS/HTML (Flexbox, grid)